 Photo collage thanks to Sheila Bernes

-In 2009 the games were held the 26th, 27th, and 28th of June.
-On June 27th, the Scottish American Society had a welcome area there, together with an extensive display of Scottish History and culture.
+In 2011 the games were held the 23rd.
+24th. and 25th of June.
+On June 25th, the Scottish American Society had a Hospitality area there, together with a video display of Scottish photos.
 We also helped visitors with information on Genealogy and directing folks to their own clan heritage.

 Click here for photos taken at the 2009 games.